john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 Using Cellular Automation to generate a maze is a really fun idea, but it is definitely the slowest maze-generating algorithm.
-And the result is a "perfect" maze, but not always the hardest maze.
+And even though the result is a "perfect" maze, but not always the hardest maze.

 More research is needed to create a post-processing step to remove the typical Cellular Automaton defects.